🩺 Affordable Private Healthcare

 Dreading Your Smear?
-Here’s Why It’s All Going To Be OK
+Why It’s All Going To Be OK

 An Image of water splashing

 Cervical cancer is the most common cancer for women in their mid-thirties, with almost 1,000 deaths from this disease per year.
-Despite the risks, more and more women are skipping their screenings.
+Despite the risks, an increasing number of women are skipping their screenings.

 If the thought of having a cervical screening (a smear test) makes you cringe, you’re not alone.
 Recent statistics found that 1 in 4 women are avoiding getting themselves screened (and in the mid-20s age bracket, the number is closer to 1 in 2).
 But regular screening is a fundamental aspect of female self-care, so before you decide to put it off for another year, please read our post to find out why.